Why do I have so many images on my site?

 - Convenience: by automatically generating various resizes when you upload an image, you no longer need to manually scale the image prior to upload.
 You can simply upload your image, and insert whichever size is appropriate into your content.
 And if none of the sizes quite fits your theme or layout, then you can adjust the dimensions of those sizes on the WordPress media settings.

-- Responsive design: WordPress 4.4 introduced the new srcset attribute, which lists various sizes of an image alongside whichever image you chose to insert in your post or page.
+- Responsive design: WordPress uses the srcset attribute to list various sizes of an image alongside whichever image you chose to insert in your post or page.
 This allows the end-user's device to choose the most appropriate size, whether it is a phone, tablet, laptop, etc.

-There are 4 sizes generated by default with WordPress, but themes and plugins can add more for various layouts, eCommerce grids, galleries, widgets, etc. These can quickly add up to 10, 20, or even 30 resizes per upload.
+Themes and plugins will often add more "resizes" for various layouts, eCommerce grids, galleries, widgets, etc. These can quickly add up to 10, 20, or even 30 resizes per upload.
 If you're not sure which sizes are being used on your site, it's time for some investigation.

 The first task, is to think through all the different layouts on your site, and the various widgets that you are using.
 Do you have a blog page?
 Do the individual blog posts look different than the main blog listing?
 Do your pages look different than your posts?
 Do you have custom content, like testimonials or services that might use a different layout?
 Do you have a store on your site?
 Is there a grid view to display your products?
 Do the individual product pages have a special layout?
 Lastly, look through all your widgets, and see which ones use images.

 Once you have a good feel for all the different layouts on your site, it is time to find out what images they use.
 It's easiest to watch the video and see how to do this, but the short version (using Google Chrome) is this:

 - Visit a page or two for each unique layout.

 - Right click on every image that appears to use a unique size on the page, and click Inspect.